 - Add grab bars in the bathroom

 Grab bars are a fast and easy way to make your home more disability-friendly without costing you a lot of money or taking a long time to install.
-A quick and easy process that makes places like bathrooms more accessible, grab bars offer additional support.
+A quick and easy process that helps to turn your bathroom into a disability bathroom, grab bars offer additional support.
 Particularly useful for those who need a little extra confidence in high-slip locations such as tiled areas, they can make showering and using the toilet considerably easier.

 Grab bars can be added to the shower to prevent slips and falls on slippery floors while also adding a balancing aid for people who experience mobility issues.
 In a similar fashion to wall grab bars, a frame can be installed around your toilet to provide additional support when sitting and standing – this can be beneficial for people who have mobility or strength-related disabilities or be added as a more temporary installation for those with injuries such as someone who is using crutches.